 I use colored pens instead of pencils when taking my exams, since gray pencil lead on white paper provides very poor contrast.
 I like to bring several colors with me, typically blue, pink, orange, green, and other bright colors.

 Another thing I bring is four different colored highlighters for marking multiple choice questions.
 My pens of choice are Sharpie ultra fine pens/markers, as the rich colors provide great contrast against any color of paper.

 When working with pens and markers, it’s easy to have ink bleed through to the other side of paper.
 I request that my test be printed on single-side paper.
 I use cardstock paper, sized 8.5″ x 11″, in order to do scratch work.
 If cardstock is not available, I just put an additional piece of paper between my paper and the desk.
-I attach all of the materials that I wrote on at the end of the exam.
-I number the pages and write my name at the top so the pages stay in order.
+I attach all of the materials that I wrote on at the end of the exam and number the pages, writing my name at the top so the pages stay in order.

 While the disability services testing center provides these for students to use, I like to bring my own pair of comfortable earplugs that help cancel out random noises outside.
 The pair I use feels very similar to earbuds/headphones without wires.

 Personal devices are not typically permitted in the Disability Services Testing Center, unless a student is using an approved application with Guided Access enabled, which prevents the user from exiting an application or accessing unauthorized features.
 The most common reason I used my iPad in the testing center was to get an accessible calculator app.